 • Awareness of behaving in ways which are destructive to ourselves or others.

 These are only some examples, and whether your problem seems insurmountable, or relatively small compared to others, we are willing to give you the time you need.

 Counselling is not about giving advice and does not necessarily provide quick and easy answers.
 Counselling is based on listening and enabling you to make sense of life situations which may seem unbearable.
 It is the process of helping you separate the strands, to see clearly where you can take action for change, and, when you have to, accept that some things remain difficult.
 Counselling helps you locate the resources you have within you, however hidden they may have become.
 Most of all, perhaps counselling provides the time for you to concentrate on your needs.

 If you are not sure about whether counselling is for you, please contact us for a free informal chat, or alternatively you can visit www.itsgoodtotalk.org.uk

-ACT Counselling service is staffed by male and female counsellors who are work on a voluntary basis.
+ACT Counselling Services are staffed by male and female counsellors who are Christians, and work on a voluntary basis.
 We offer our service to anyone regardless of beliefs, background or gender.
 We abide by the ethical codes of the BACP and ACC.

 We are open to working with faith/spiritual issues, but only if this is your wish.